Wishing Demon (Part II)

 I have taken many other mistresses since that day at the crossroads, but I have remained forever wedded to art.

-This entry is part of Jack Rusher’s archive, originally published September 1st, 2004, in New York.
+This entry is part of my journal, published September 1, 2004, in New York.
 This story was written as a reply to one by Logodrome.